ntsama/ntsama.github.io/msca_en.md

 - Strengthen expertise in cognitive science and computational modeling
 - Build an international research network (Europe–Africa)
 - Publish high‑impact interdisciplinary work

-## 4. State of the Art & Contribution
-The project addresses a gap in current research: the lack of integrated models capturing **language–thought dynamics** in AI‑mediated learning.
-Existing approaches treat language, cognition, and technology separately.
-This project proposes a unified framework grounded in the **Cognitive Trapeze** model.

-## 5. Methodology
-A mixed approach combining:
-- conceptual analysis
-- linguistic and cognitive experiments
-- computational modeling
-- AI‑mediated learning environments
-- cross‑cultural and multilingual perspectives

 ---